 MEMA Database Resources for Existing Information on Engagement

-The MEMA Database contains over 700 documents that relate to engagement Indigenous peoples in marine activities.
+The MEMA Database contains over 700 documents that relate to engagement Indigenous Peoples in marine activities.
 These include legislation, regulations, rules, treaties, policy statements, guidance, and recommendations.
 Subject activities or actions can be searched independently as illustrated below.

 For shipping